-- Administrator: The default name of the administrator is admin, which cannot be modified.
-Admin has full permission and can manage all users and devices.
-Only one admin account is allowed in the system. - Common Users: The user only has permission to play live and recorded video.
+- Administrator: Admin has full permission and can manage all users and devices.
+Only one admin account is allowed in the system. - Common User: Common User only has permission to play live and recorded video.
 Up to 31 common users are allowed in the system.